ahmedkandel/nova-checklist/README.md

 ### Form-page
 The `->placeholder()` method allows you to specify your placeholder-text for the "add new item field".

-The `->withPlaceholderCount()` method lets you show the item number when adding new item.
+The `->placeholderCounter()` method lets you show the item number when adding new item.
 If there is already 5 items, then it will say "Add item 6".

-The `->logUsers()` method allows you to save which user created or completed the task/item.
+The `->storeUserName()` method allows you to save which user created or completed the task/item.
 You specify which column on the User model you want to save on task, it default to use the "name" column.

 ![Checklist-form-page](https://raw.githubusercontent.com/ahmedkandel/nova-checklist/master/form-add.png)